Next Previous Giza Ground Plan Paleo-Horsemen Nasca Monkey

 Drawing the circumcircle of the Cone-star concentrically with one of the Torso circles, shows that the two radii differ by one pixel only. (diag. above) The Cone's circumcircle also seems to be a perfect tangent to one side (north-east) of the Main Square.

 At the time of the experiment, I was quite perplexed by this.
-Did the construction of the Square from the Cone maybe duplicate the Cone's circumcircle on the Torso?
+Did the construction of the Square from the Cone exactly duplicate the Cone's circumcircle on the Torso?

 The Circle-Triplets